hanlywijaya/Acer-Aspire-A515-55-Opencore/README.md

 ```

 ### The transition from Big Sur to Monterey
 Monterey requires different drivers and kexts meaning, that you have to use 0.7.4-3-M or newer to install and use Monterey.
 The best way of an easy transition is following the steps on how to install/upgrade to Monterey.
 The new EFI is released.
 Many things may be problems and as we get more Monterey updates, the more that gets fixed.
 0.7.4-3-M is built for Monterey which also supports the RC version (12.0.1).
-Only thing not functioning properly is IntelBluetooth.
+Only thing not functioning properly is IntelBluetooth in 0.7.4-3-M. 0.7.5-M will resolve that issue and will be able to be used no problem.
 More info on that on https://github.com/hanlywijaya/Acer-Aspire-A515-55-Opencore/issues/2.
 It may take up to 6 months for a proper transition.
-If Bluetooth is cruical to you, I advise you to upgrade to 0.7.4-3-BS & stay on Big Sur.
+If Bluetooth is cruical to you, lucky news!
+You can get 0.7.5 soon & will be able to have perfectly functioning IntelBluetooth!
 Monterey is now available to update.

 ### How to update